James Maddison: 2024–25

 Maddison in an Europa League game against Rangers FC.

 Maddison would score his first Premier League goal of the 2024-25 season on 29 September in a 3-1 home win over Brentford, maintaining a period of good form through the first 4 months of the season, including scoring 2 goals in Tottenham's 0-4 away win against Manchester City on his 28th birthday.
 He would score his first Europa League goal for Tottenham in their 2-3 league phase away win against Hoffenheim on 23 January 2025, also providing an assist for Son Heung-min.

 Maddison suffered a calf strain in January 2025 following the Europa League match against Hoffenheim, being out for 3 weeks before returning on 16 February for Tottenham's 1-0 home league win against Manchester United, where he scored the only goal of the match.
 In April, Maddison would assist Pedro Porro's goal against Eintracht Frankfurt in the first leg of the Europa League quarter-final, as well as win the penalty for Dominic Solanke in the second leg.
 On 1 May, during the Europa League semi-final first leg against Bodø/Glimt Maddison would score in the 34th minute, though would be substituted for Dejan Kulusevski in the 65th minute.
 It was confirmed by Tottenham head coach Ange Postecoglou on 4 May that Maddison had suffered a knee injury that would bring an end to his season.

 2025–26

 Maddison returned for 2025–26 pre-season, but sustained another knee injury during a friendly against Newcastle United.
 New Spurs head coach, Thomas Frank, described the injury as "bad" and a "brutal moment".
 It was later revealed that he had suffered an ACL injury, which would sideline him for most of the upcoming season.

+Maddison made his return from injury on 11 May 2026, coming on as a substitute in a 1–1 draw against Leeds United.